a37campb/python/README.md

-# python
+# scripting
 personal investigation into python for dsp and other implementations
+as well as looking into other languages when I have the chance